 Renowned for his hand lettered packaging design, whimsical characters and illustrated barcodes, Steve Simpson‘s distinctive style, inspired by the arts & crafts movement, 50s advertising and folk art, has appeared on everything from a 1″ postage stamp to a 200ft screen in Times Square.

-Hi Steve, great to have you on board for OFFSET Sheffield this year!
 You’ve been in the industry for a number of years now – can you tell us a bit about where you’re from, where you grew up and how you got here?

 I’m originally from Northwich, just outside Manchester, where I studied technical illustration during the mid 90s, followed by a short stint at Portsmouth College of Art.
 Up until the early to mid 90s technical illustration was the most commercial of all the genres of illustration.
 Most products in advertising were illustrated – everything from flashy airbrushed sports cars to watercolour paintings of strawberry jam.
 It seemed like a lucrative and buoyant area to get into but the advent of digital was coming up fast and printing processes had improved so much during my time at college that you were more likely to see photographs of sports cars and preserves in glossy magazines.

 My first love had been comics.
 My uncle, John Geering, was one of the most prolific cartoonists of the 70’s and 80s.
 Most famous for his work for DC Thomson comics including Sparky, The Topper, Nutty, The Beano and The Dandy (Banana man and Desperate Dan amongst many others).
 This is what I really wanted to do from a very early age.
 When I was 14 I had worked alongside my uncle in his studio for the summer holidays.
 I was paid the princely sum of £5 a day.
 Mainly I drew the borders around John’s panels with a technical pen and some simple inking but just seeing him work and practising his characters was a huge inspiration.